-a person qualified through education, training, or work experience to perform substantive legal work that requires knowledge of legal concepts and that is customarily but not exclusively performed by a lawyer and who may be retained or employed by one or more lawyers, law offices, governmental agencies, or other entities or who may be authorized by administrative, statutory, or court authority to perform this work.
-[234]
+a person qualified through education, training, or work experience to perform substantive legal work that requires knowledge of legal concepts and that is customarily but not exclusively performed by a lawyer and who may be retained or employed by one or more lawyers, law offices, governmental agencies, or other entities or who may be authorized by administrative, statutory, or court authority to perform this work. ^[266]

 Discussing each of these statutes, the Montana Supreme Court found that a nonlawyer had engaged in the unauthorized practice of law where: (i) a nonlawyer advertised as an "independent paralegal" under the "attorney" heading in the yellow pages stating that he is "Licensed to Practice Law in Blackfeet Tribal Court" and that he is a "MEMBER: Child & Family Section of the Montana State Bar;" (ii) the nonlawyer was receiving private personal and legal matters from his clients despite the fact that there could not have an attorney-client relationship as the nonlawyer was not acting under the supervision of a lawyer that established the attorney-client relationship; and (iii) the nonlawyer prepared legal documents and provided legal advice to the clients without the requisite supervision.
-Conversely, at LAWCLERK, the Lawclerks solely perform the services delegated to them by the Attorney, the Attorney maintains the attorney-client relationship, only
+Conversely, in LAWCLERK, the Remote Associates solely perform the services delegated to them by the Hiring Attorney, the Hiring Attorney maintains the attorney-client relationship, only the Hiring Attorney provides legal advice to the client unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed, and the Hiring Attorney is solely responsible for the Remote Associate's work product.267